ibm-cloud-docs/EventStreams/known_restrictions.md

 {: #create_delete}

 In Kafka, topic creation and deletion are asynchronous operations that might take some time to complete.
-You are recommended to avoid usage patterns that rely on the rapid creation and deletion of topics, or on the rapid deletion and re-creation of topics.
+Avoid usage patterns that rely on the rapid creation and deletion of topics, or on the rapid deletion and re-creation of topics.

 <!--